ivantay2003/coriander/README.md

 }
 ```
 <br><br>
-You may use either one in Desired Capabilities
+You may use one of DriverType when initializing Selenoid.

 <br><br><br>
 Example of JSON file